stm32-rs/stm32f1xx-hal/README.md

 item required, but not found: eh_personality`.
 This unhelpful error message is fixed by compiling for the right target.

-We also need to tell rust how to link our executable, and how to lay out the result in memory.
-To accomplish this, copy [.cargo/config](.cargo/config) and [memory.x](memory.x) from the stm32f1xx-hal repo to your project
+We also need to tell Rust how to link our executable, and how to lay out the result in memory.
+To accomplish all this, copy [.cargo/config](.cargo/config) and [memory.x](memory.x) from the stm32f1xx-hal repo to your project.

 ```bash
 cargo build